akrick/goscraper/README.md

 # goscraper
-go scraper for products
+go scraper based on gocolly for scraping products